 Dungeness and red rock are available here, and if you’re looking for a 2-for-1 Coos bay also offers some of the best clam digging in the state.

-Only 20 minutes south of Tillamook, Netarts bay is unique in that it isn’t created by a major river, so the entire bay is salty enough for crabs to live in.
+Only 20 minutes south of Tillamook, Netarts bay is unique in that it isn’t created by a major river.
+The entire bay is salty enough for crabs to live in, so they’re found in good numbers across the whole bay.
 There aren’t any public docks, but there are several great beach crabbing spots on the north side of the bay, from the mouth all the way to the interior.
 Throwable traps work best from the beach, but you can also rent a crab boat (or bring your own) to access more of the bay.

 Dungeness crab is the main species in Netarts Bay, but you’ll find a few red rock here, too.

 There are over 100 bays in Oregon, and every single one is home to Dungeness Crab.
 If you want to visit a bay other than my favorites, keep a couple of things in mind; water quality and access.
 Some bays, like the Nestucca, are small and fed by large rivers that keep most of the water in the bay too fresh for crabs.
 There are also bays in Oregon that just don’t have much public access for crabbing, which makes it much harder to actually get to where the crabs are.
 With those things in mind, here are a few more great Oregon crabbing bays: